vitalets/playwright-bdd/docs/index.md

 });
 ```

-HTML report after running this test:
+HTML report shows all scenarios and steps:

 ![Playwright html report](reporters/_media/pw-html-report.png)

-Proceed to [installation guide](getting-started/installation.md) and try it yourself.
+Proceed to the [installation guide](getting-started/installation.md) and try it yourself.